martinmogusu/django-daraja/docs/pages/apis/b2c_payment.rst

 .. note::
 	- Test credentials to use for this scenario can be found at the developer portal (https://developer.safaricom.co.ke/test_credentials)
 	- Use `shortcode 1` as the shortcode, and the test MSISDN as the B2C phone number
-	- This example will work if your site is already hosted, since the callback URL needs to be accessible via internet.
-For local testing purposes, you can use an endpoint hosted outside your site to check the notification received on the callback URL.
-There is a test listener hosted at https://darajambili.com, which you can use to view logs of notifications received.
-You can head over there to pick a callback URL to use for B2C Payments.
+	- Once the transaction is complete, you will receive a notification on the callback URL you provided.
+If you used the exact callback URL in the example above (i.e. https://api.darajambili.com/b2c/result), you can head over to https://darajambili.com to view the notification received